schmiatz/agave/docs/src/operations/guides/validator-failover.md

 ln -sf /home/sol/staked-identity.json /home/sol/identity.json
 ```

-On your inactive, non-voting validator, link this to your unstaked "junk" identity
+On your inactive, non-voting validator, link this to your unstaked identity
 ```
 ln -sf /home/sol/unstaked-identity.json /home/sol/identity.json
 ```

 ### Transition Preparation Checklist
 At this point on both validators you should have:
-* Generated unstaked "junk" identities
+* Generated unstaked identities
 * Updated your validator startup scripts
 * Created symbolic links to point to respective identities